jsmolina/allegro-tutorial/README.md

 Relevant files:

 1. `statics.h`: Lists all data.dat files.
-2. `build.sh`: The script that should include all your statics (bmp, tiled files, ...).
+2. `build.sh`: The script that should include all your statics (bmp, tiled files, wav, mid ...).
 3. `main.c`: the game entry, loads things, main loop, clean things.
 When you create your game, you should create extra C and H files, of course.

 * What does it generate?
 MS-DOS executable + datafile